-Connectivity products in our ConnexusTM portfolio include gateway modules, connected gateways and independent communication modules to manage both wired and wireless networks and data in vehicles.
-In addition to fully functional electronic modules, we offer software that includes cybersecurity, EXOTM advanced vehicle positioning for automated and autonomous driving applications, roadside modules that communicate real-time traffic information and full capabilities in both dedicated short-range communication ("DSRC") and cellular protocols for vehicle connectivity.
+Connectivity products include gateway modules and communication modules to manage both wired and wireless networks and data in vehicles.
+In addition to fully functional electronic modules, we offer software that includes cybersecurity, advanced vehicle positioning for automated and autonomous driving applications, roadside modules that communicate real-time traffic information and full capabilities in both dedicated short-range communication and cellular protocols for vehicle connectivity.
+Our software solutions also include Xevo Journeyware, a thin-client platform for the cloud, vehicles and mobile devices that enables consumer e-commerce, multi-media applications and enterprise services to improve performance and safety, deliver an artificial intelligence-enhanced driving experience and provide new monetization opportunities for us and the automotive manufacturers, and Xevo Market, an in-vehicle commerce and service platform that connects customers with their favorite brands and services by delivering highly-contextual sales offers through vehicle touch screens and vehicle-branded mobile applications.